openfga/cli/README.md

           assertions:
             member: true
             moderator: false
         # checks can also be defined for multiple users sharing the same expectation
         - object: group:employees
           users:
+            - user:1
+            - user:2
+          assertions:
+            member: true

         # checks can also target multiple objects with the same expectation
         - objects:
             - group:admins
             - group:employees
           user: user:1
-        assertions:
-          moderator: false
-      # either "user" or "users" may be provided, but not both
-      # either "object" or "objects" may be provided, but not both
-          - user:3
-          - user:4
           assertions:
              member: true
 ```

 If using `output-file`, the response will be written to the specified file on disk.
 If the desired file already exists, you will be prompted to overwrite the file.